-Roth is the 2016 recipient of the law school’s annual Rutter Award for Teaching Excellence, and in 2015, was awarded one of two inaugural teaching awards from the Boalt Hall Women’s Association.
+In 2017, Roth was the recipient of the annual UC Berkeley campus-wide Prytanean Faculty Award for junior women faculty.
+In 2016, she received the law school’s annual Rutter Award for Teaching Excellence, and in 2015, was awarded one of two inaugural teaching awards from the Boalt Hall Women’s Association.

-Roth graduated in 1998 from Yale Law School, where she won the John Currier Gallagher Prize for best presentation in the mock trial competition.
+Roth graduated in 1998 from Yale Law School, where she won the John Currier Gallagher Prize for best presentation in the trial competition and was a moot court semifinalist.
 After law school she clerked for Justice Dana Fabe of the Alaska Supreme Court.
 She holds undergraduate degrees in mathematics and political science from the University of New Mexico.